Generate PFX certificate using OpenSSL

 Generate PFX certificate for Windows

-- Allow script execution.
-To do this, run the following command at the PowerShell terminal:
+- Run the following command at the PowerShell terminal:

 Set-ExecutionPolicy RemoteSigned